 We purchased some adorable safari stencils on Etsy to create special “It’s My Birthday” plates for each family.
 Truthfully, I am not sure I would do these again, at least not on a plate.
 In hindsight, I think it would have been a better idea to use the stencils on a small square canvas to give as a gift.
 The idea was to give each family a special birthday plate of their own.
-The paint was baked on in a low temperature oven to preserve the painted image, but it didn’t last as long as we had hoped.
+The paint was baked in a low-temperature oven to preserve the painted image, but it didn’t last as long as we had hoped.
 We could have found a little better use of our time.
 Back to the drawing board on that one.

 Animal Safari Cardboard Cutouts

 This project blew me away as I was unaware of how talented my children were at painting.
 I discovered I had a family of budding artists.
 You never know what gifts your children possess unless you give them opportunities to explore.
-Their art abilities exploded after this party as they had discovered their inner artists.
+Their art abilities exploded after this party as they discovered their inner artists.

 We gathered large refrigerator and appliance boxes from local stores that didn’t need the boxes.
 We just roughly traced out each animal and cut out the design and the children went to work coloring in all the details.
-Shot out to my mother-in-law for her amazing crafting gifts and patient love in working with the kids.
+Shout out to my mother-in-law for her amazing crafting gifts and patient love in working with the kids.

 Safari Party Food

 The cool thing about the menu for this party was that the only recipe I used was for the cake.
-Everything else came together easily just by adding some fun safari themed names on miniature chalkboards.
+Everything else came together easily just by adding some fun safari-themed names on miniature chalkboards.
 I wanted to keep the menu simple and keep the cost down so we did organic hot dogs over the backyard bonfire and the rest were snack foods (on the healthy side of course).